bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/listunspent.md

 - n: "→ →<br>`account`"
   t: "string"
   p: "Optional<br>(0 or 1)"
-  d: "If the address returned belongs to an account, this is the account.
+  d: "*Deprecated: will be removed in a later version of Bitcoin Core*<br><br>If the address returned belongs to an account, this is the account.
 Otherwise not returned"

 - n: "→ →<br>`scriptPubKey`"
   t: "string (hex)"